shoelace-style/shoelace/docs/pages/components/card.md

     div slot="footer"
       a href="#" class="ts-body-2 ts-text-link" Use for links or whatever! sl-card.card-footer buttonFooter=true
-    | Thi s card is using the
+    | This card is using the
     code buttonFooter
     |  property, which applies a
     code flex/flex-end